matthew-dailey/matthew-dailey.github.io/_posts/2016-02-21-choosing-a-wireless-channel.markdown

 ## Putting it to use

-Using this tool, I ran around the house and kept track of the channel usage in different rooms.
+Using `wicd`, I ran around the house and kept track of the channel usage in different rooms.
 I realized that at the front of the house, there were no channel collisions with my channel, but at the back where the TV is situated, there were multiple collisions!
 Using `wicd-gtk` I was able to see the networks sorted by strength, and other networks on the same channel had higher strength, which I assume is what got in the way.

-## What Channel to pick?
+## Which Channel to pick?

 So in my initial hypothesis, I figured I should just pick an unoccupied channel, but we see the channel width problem can arise which still leads to partial interference.